Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 Dairy and Whey Protein

-- Fatty fish (omega-3s reduce systemic inflammation)
+- Fatty fish (omega-3s support a lower inflammatory load)

 - Colorful vegetables (antioxidants)